usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/Activity_Digital_Service_Project_Charter.md

 ### Purpose

-This charter outlines how the Contracting Officer (CO), Contracting Officer’s Representative (COR), and Product Owner (PO) will work together to support agile product delivery under this contract.
+This charter outlines how the Contracting Officer (CO), Contracting Officer’s Representative (COR), and Product Owner (PO) will work together to support Agile product delivery under this contract.
 It defines roles, communication rhythms, and shared responsibilities to ensure consistent delivery, effective oversight, and adaptive problem solving.

 ### Contract overview